madelyneriksen/madelyneriksen.com/content/posts/react-library-tutorial.md

 ## Prepping for (A Local) Publish

-`TODO: Tell the reader how to setup a .npmignore, .gitignore, and use npm pack.`

 At this point in the tutorial, you have a working babel setup, unit tests running, and a basic React component.
 Let's take a look at what we need for publishing this!

 If you haven't already, now is a good time to create a git repository for your package.
 We should create a `.gitignore` file so we don't commit what we don't need to: